osg-htc/docs/docs/compute-element/covid-19.md

 To verify that your HTCondor-CE is configured to support COVID-19 jobs, perform the following steps:

-1. Ensure that the `OSG_COVID19_Jobs` route appears with all of your other previously configured routes:
+1. Ensure that the `OSG_COVID19_Jobs` route appears with all of your other previously enabled routes:

         :::console
         condor_ce_job_router_info -config